wobkenh/simplematcomponents/projects/simplealert/readme.md

 # simplealert

-SimpleAlert is a simple Angular component for info or error alerts, inspired by bootstrap alerts.
+SimpleAlert is a simple Angular component for info, error, danger and success alerts, inspired by bootstrap alerts.
 It can be dynamically opened/closed with opening/closing animations and can contain any content via ng-content.

 ### Prerequisites